rammazzoti2000/calculator-react/README.md

     https://github.com/rammazzoti2000//calculator-react.git
   ```

-In the project directory, you can run:
+* In the project directory, you can run:

-- `$ npm install`

-Installs all the dependencies required by the project
+  - `$ npm install` - installs all the dependencies required by the project

-- `$ npm start`

-Runs the app in the development mode.<br />
+  - `$ npm start` - runs the app in the development mode:
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+    - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+    - The page will reload if you make edits.
-You will also see any lint errors in the console.
+    - You will also see any lint errors in the console.

 - `$ npm run test`

-Launches the test runner in the interactive watch mode.<br />
+  - Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+  - See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 - `$ npm run build`

-Builds the app for production to the `build` folder.<br />
+  - Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
+  - It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+  - The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!
+  - Your app is ready to be deployed!

 ## Automated Test
  - `$ npm run test`

- Launches the test runner in the interactive watch mode.<br />
+    - Launches the test runner in the interactive watch mode.<br />
- See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+    - See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## Live Demo & Deployment
 The project has been deployed with [Heroku Buildpack for create-react-app](https://github.com/mars/create-react-app-buildpack#user-content-requires)